GMAT Pacing Strategy: Mastering GMAT Timing

 At 7:55 they scrape (just a little bit) into the gate on their way into the rental lot.
 Medium sized eggs fly everywhere.
 “Here's your car back you filthy animal” they yell as they fling the keys at the dumbstruck attendant.
 Sprinting now, they grab two dead flowers from a neighbor's lawn and collapse inside their front door at exactly 8:00 pm.
 After several deep breaths and a swig of oat milk, they manage to say “Happy Birthday love, I got you these” as they hand off the dead flowers. #benchmarksuccess?

-The secret to GMAT Focus timing success
+The secret to GMAT Exam timing success

-1. Do not have time to accurately complete all of the problems, and rather than accepting that, they try to fit in more than they realistically can, leading to careless errors, running out of time at the end, or both.
+- Do not have time to accurately complete all of the problems, and rather than accepting that, they try to fit in more than they realistically can, leading to careless errors, running out of time at the end, or both.

-2. Will see several problems that they do not know how to solve, spend a disproportionate amount of time working on them, and often get them wrong anyway.
+- Will see several problems that they do not know how to solve, spend a disproportionate amount of time working on them, and often get them wrong anyway.

-4. Focus excessive mental energy on timing during the test, rather than building habits during practice that make timing on test day automatic and that free up mental energy for solving tough problems.
+- Focus excessive mental energy on timing during the test, rather than building habits during practice that make timing on test day automatic and that free up mental energy for solving tough problems.

-Driver's license renewal simply isn't going to happen on this day, and neither are some of the GMAT Focus problems that you see.
+Driver's license renewal simply isn't going to happen on this day, and neither are some of the GMAT Exam problems that you see.
 The sooner you realize that and devote the time that you might have wasted on a doomed attempt to more productive purposes, the better off you will be.
 And you can always circle back to try to renew that license (ie attempt the few toughest and most time consuming problems) if you have time at the end.

 Imagine that you knew from the start that you weren't likely to complete all of the errands and knew that instead you just needed to do a good job on the ones that you had time for.
 You'd buy the right eggs, milk and gas.
 You'd look at the line at the DMV and calmly, immediately say “Not today, Satan.”
 Then you'd return the rental, buy a gift, and show up at home on time.

-1. It's ok (and often even beneficial) to get hard questions wrong quickly; it is disastrous to take too long (over 3 minutes) on any question, regardless of whether you get it right or wrong.
+- It's ok (and often even beneficial) to get hard questions wrong quickly; it is disastrous to take too long (over 3 minutes) on any question, regardless of whether you get it right or wrong.

-2. Top scores are possible while skipping as many as 2 questions out of every 7, so long as you use that extra time (ideally "borrowed" from questions you were likely to miss anyway) to reduce careless mistakes due to rushing and to maintain a very high accuracy on those that you don't skip.
+- Top scores are possible while skipping as many as 2 questions out of every 7, so long as you use that extra time (ideally "borrowed" from questions you were likely to miss anyway) to reduce careless mistakes due to rushing and to maintain a very high accuracy on those that you don't skip.

-3. Don't speed up and slow down during the test, giving your passengers whiplash and destroying your carefully purchased eggs!
+- Don't speed up and slow down during the test, giving your passengers whiplash and destroying your carefully purchased eggs!
 There is one right speed for you to solve problems, and it is far below the scrambling, breakneck pace at which many students try to fly through every problem on the exam.
 Focus instead on maintaining a steady cadence at which you can keep your accuracy very high, and then "pay for it" using skips on problems that you suspect you may not correctly solve in 2:30 - 3:00 minutes.

-4. The more you look at the clock or think about timing strategy during the test, the less mental energy you have to solve problems.
+- The more you look at the clock or think about timing strategy during the test, the less mental energy you have to solve problems.
 The key to timing success on the GMAT is to internalize benchmarks and skipping strategy during practice, and then only look at the clock briefly at few checkpoints (your three benchmarks) to determine whether you need to make minor adjustments.

-5. Speed with Accuracy comes from going on the most efficient route at a measured pace.
+- Speed with Accuracy comes from going on the most efficient route at a measured pace.
 You need to be heading in the right direction before you start running.
 Have you ever seen a little kid birthday party in which the children are blindfolded, spun around, and then need to hit a piñata?
 There is often at least one kid who takes off running in the completely wrong direction.
 Don't be that kid.
 Rather than rushing into work that might be unnecessary, inefficient, or straight-up wrong, carefully choose an efficient plan for setting up and solving a problem before you start doing any actual work.

 To practice this, you need to change how you perceive time during an exam or timed set.
 On the problem level, focus on using the first 15-30 seconds not for rushing into frantic transcription and calculation, but for determining whether you have a good plan to set up a familiar framework and solve the problem efficiently.
 If you do and are confident in your ability to solve it, go ahead and do so knowing that you have a good plan.
 But if you cannot see an efficient solution in under 30 seconds, and you haven't yet hit your targets for skips, you have a great opportunity to bank some time for later and move on (skip)!